 Especially since there’s no cooking or baking involved, this is the perfect recipe to get little ones involved in cooking.
 It’s fun for them to help form the balls with their hands, plus you can teach them along the way about all the good ingredients that go into this recipe and how it helps their bodies get the fuel they need!

 Are you making a batch of protein balls this weekend?
-Let me know in the comments!
+Let me know what you think by leaving a rating and review below!

 Pin